FlagOpen/FlagEmbedding/examples/finetune/README.md

 ### 6. Evaluate model
-We provide [a simple script](https://github.com/FlagOpen/FlagEmbedding/tree/master/FlagEmbedding/baai_general_embedding/finetune/eval_msmarco.py) to evaluate the model's performance on MSMARCO, a widely used retrieval benchmark.
+We provide [a simple script](https://github.com/FlagOpen/FlagEmbedding/tree/master/FlagEmbedding/baai_general_embedding/finetune/eval_msmarco.py) to evaluate the model's performance.
+A brief summary of how the script works:
+1. Load the model on all available GPUs through [DataParallel](https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html).
+2. Encode the corpus and offload the embeddings in `faiss` Flat index.
+By default, `faiss` also dumps the index on all available GPUs.
+3. Encode the queries and search `100` nearest neighbors for each query.
+4. Compute Recall and MRR metrics.

 First, install `faiss`, a popular approximate nearest neighbor search library:
 ```bash
 conda install -c conda-forge faiss-gpu
 ```

+#### 6.1 MSMARCO dataset
+The default evaluate data is MSMARCO, a widely used retrieval benchmark.

-Next, you can check the data formats for the [msmarco corpus](https://huggingface.co/datasets/namespace-Pt/msmarco-corpus) and [evaluation queries](https://huggingface.co/datasets/namespace-Pt/msmarco).
+You can check the data formats for the [msmarco corpus](https://huggingface.co/datasets/namespace-Pt/msmarco-corpus) and [evaluation queries](https://huggingface.co/datasets/namespace-Pt/msmarco).

-Finally, run the following command:
+Run the following command:

 ```bash
 python -m FlagEmbedding.baai_general_embedding.finetune.eval_msmarco \